5epi0l/Moj-Masty-Notes/AD/BloodHound/OutBound Control Rights.md

 ### GenericAll Over a User

-If we have Full Control over a user, we can change their password
+If we have Full Control over a user, we can reset their password.
+We can also write to the  **msds-KeyCredentialLink**  attribute of a user.
+Writing to this property allows an attacker to create “Shadow Credentials” on the object and authenticate as the principal using Kerberos PKINIT

+Alternatively, we can write to the “servicePrincipalNames” attribute and perform a targeted kerberoasting attack.

+#### Abuse Info

+1. Change the OwnerShip of the User with impacket-owneredit
+2. Granting FullControl over the User with impacket-dacledit
+3. Reseting the password

+### GenericAll Over a Computer

+If we have full Control over a workstation, we can dump the LAPS password.
+Alternatively, Full control of a computer object can be used to perform a Resource-Based Constrained Delegation attack